 - Examination of the gums for inflammation Because vertical fractures may gum irritation.

 - Passing a light through the teeth to illuminate the fracture.

 - Staining the teeth with a dye to better see the fracture of the tooth.

-Dental x-rays are taken to see the extent of damage and related problems such as bone loss.
-The imaging may also include a 3D scan called a cone computed tomography (CT) scan that can show bone loss indicating a fracture.
+- Taking x-rays of the teeth to see the amount of damage and related problems such as bone loss.
+Imaging may also include a 3D scan called a cone-ray computed tomography (CT) that can show bone loss, which indicates a fracture.

-Use special tools to locate the fracture by checking if the tools are stuck in the fracture site.
+- Use special tools to locate the fracture by checking whether the tools are stuck at the fracture site.